Table of contents

 Growing from a bulb or rhizome is an easy way to get started.

-Ginger growing in pots
+Ginger Growing in Pots

 We have a heavy clay soil that is hard in the dry season and does not drain well in the wet season.
 While it depends on your specific situation, here in the tropics we recommend growing herbs in a pot or a container bed.